Carl Wilhelm Jessen

-Carl Wilhelm Jessen (10 July 1764 – 30 March 1823) was a Danish naval officer and Governor of St Thomas in the Danish West Indies.
+Counter-Admiral Carl Wilhelm Jessen (10 July 1764 – 30 March 1823) was a Danish naval officer and colonial administrator who served as the governor of Saint Thomas in the Danish West Indies.

 Career

 Carl Wilhelm Jessen was a Danish-Norwegian naval officer and the son of Councillor of State Nicolai Jacob Jessen and Marie Christine Jacobi.

 Jessen became a naval cadet in 1776.
 He was commissioned as a junior lieutenant in the navy in 1782, and then was promoted senior lieutenant in 1789, commander in 1796, captain in 1803, senior captain in 1810, and commodore in 1815.
-He left naval service as a rear admiral in 1822.
+He left the Danish navy as a counter admiral in 1822.
 He then became Governor of the island of St Thomas in the Danish West Indies.

 Ships and actions

 Immediately after his lieutenant's examination, Jessen joined an expedition to the Caribbean with the small Lærken, where he participated in an engagement against two British privateers.
 Between 1784 and 1786 Jessen participated in commercial trading voyages with (Danish) West India Company ships as first mate.
 In 1789 he was a tutor at the Naval Cadet Academy and commander of a gunboat in Admiral Conrad von Schindel's squadron in the Baltic Sea.
 In 1790, as captain of Makrellen, he performed reconnaissance for the squadron.